-Rough textured walls seem synonymous with the Rural Mexican interior.
-I like to use dark, vibrant colors when working in this style and this simple paint and plaster compound makes it easy to achieve the desired color strength and depth.
+Rough textured walls seem synonymous with the rustic interior.
+When using dark or vibrant colors this simple paint and plaster compound makes it easy to achieve the desired color strength and depth.
 A light antique glaze completes the effect, adding just the right amount of worn beauty to the walls.
-In addition, I’ve used this technique in a variety of settings and I’ve found it to be an easy solution to treating irregular or slightly damaged wall surfaces.
+In addition, this technique is great in a variety of settings and is an easy solution to treating irregular or slightly damaged wall surfaces.

 The charm of painted scrolls on ceiling beams needs no introduction.
 This decorative accent is a delightful addition to any room.
 And though beams are common elements in many interiors rarely do one see them used as a focal point for decorative applications.
 Whether you enjoy the old world charm of Italy, or the contemporary flair of a San Francisco loft space, these tech iques can be adapted to suit the most creative inspiration.